Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 The **custom models** developed for this project include:

 ### **1. Review Model**
-- Allows customers to **leave reviews** on products they have purchased or brewery events they have attended.
+- Allows customers to **leave reviews** on products they have purchased.
 - Stores **user feedback, ratings (1-5 scale), and timestamps** for submitted reviews.
 - Helps enhance credibility and transparency by enabling future customers to see authentic product/event feedback.